-In the first quarter of 2023, the company received total distributions of \$363 representing carried interest from TopCo LP.
-In the first quarter of 2023, the company funded capital calls of \$211 from TopCo LP related to its share of HIP Equity IV Management Team Commitment in Helios Fund IV.
-At March 31, 2024, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$2,483 (refer to note 5).
+In the first six months of 2023, the company received total distributions of \$363 representing carried interest from TopCo LP.
+In the first six months of 2023, the company received capital calls of \$1,295 from TopCo LP for its share of HIP Equity IV Management Team Commitment in Helios Fund IV. \$211 of the capital calls were funded in the first quarter of 2023 and the remaining \$1,084 were accrued as payable to related parties and subsequently funded in July 2023.
+At June 30, 2024, the company's remaining capital commitment to TopCo LP with respect to the Management Team Commitment was \$2,483 (refer to note 5).